Lascaris Battery

 Lascaris Battery (Batterija ta' Lascaris), also known as Fort Lascaris (Forti Lascaris) or Lascaris Bastion (Sur ta' Lascaris), is an artillery battery located on the east side of Valletta, Malta.
 The battery was built by the British in 1854, and it is connected to the earlier St. Peter & Paul Bastion of the Valletta Land Front.
 In World War II, the Lascaris War Rooms were dug close to the battery, and they served as Britain's secret headquarters for the defence of the island.

 History

 When the British took over the Maltese islands in 1800, they used the fortifications built by the Order of St. John almost without alterations.
 Under the military theory of the time, the Royal Navy in the Mediterranean was regarded as the most reliable protection against invasion.
 However, during his time as governor, Sir William Reid ordered gun batteries to be added inside the Grand Harbour, in order to repel any ships which broke through the cordon of Fort St. Elmo and Fort St. Angelo and penetrated the harbour.
-Construction of Lascaris Battery therefore began in 1854, on the site of Ġnien is-Sultan, a garden that had been built by Grand Master Giovanni Paolo Lascaris.
-The battery was thus named after this Grand Master.
+Construction of Lascaris Battery began in 1854, on the site of Ġnien is-Sultan, a garden that had been built by Grand Master Giovanni Paolo Lascaris.
+The battery was thus named after him.